 * Stars Ray Allen, Paul Pierce, and Kevin Garnett we’re well north of 30 and the Celtics title window was closing

 * Leading scorers Kobe Bryant, Pau Gasol, and Ron Artest were a combined 19-58 from the field

 * Boston led the series 3-2 with two chances to end it and couldn’t.

 * They started the season 23-5 then played mediocre basketball the rest of the way, keeping themselves from perhaps having home court advantage in this series.
 Lakers had the better won-loss record.

-Pittsburgh Pirates vs Atlanta Braves 1992 National League Championship series
+Pittsburg Pirates vs Atlanta Braves

 These two teams met the year before with Atlanta prevailing in seven games and going on to the World Series.
 Atlanta wound up doing so again, but this time it was Pittsburgh who let them off the hook.
 Pittsburgh led by MVP and Gold Glove winning superstar Barry Bonds, fought back from a 3-1 series deficit to force a game 7.
 In front of a rabid Fulton County Stadium in Atlanta, fans were silenced through much of the game with sound pitching by Doug Drabek.
 He shut the Braves out in the first 8 innings before the bottom fell out in the last of the 9th.

 There you have it, Pittsburgh is denied yet another trip to the World Series.
 Here are the reasons why this was so heartbreaking for Pirates Fans:

 * Barry Bonds left as a free agent to go play with the San Francisco Giants.
 And after batting .311 during the season, only hit .261 in the playoffs.